top of page

 Inspired by Austrian royals, a rise in mountaineering almost causes extinction of edelweiss.
 Nature and occult find commonality in a rapid evolution of science and medicine.
 Hospitals start using antiseptic in the late 19th century.
 Survival rates after surgery rise dramatically.

-Jet Mourning Jewelry
+Mourning & Jet Jewelry

 When her beloved husband Albert dies in 1861, Victoria is inconsolable.
 She falls into deep grief and avoids public appearances.
 Republicanism gains strength, but in the latter part of her reign she returns to public life and her popularity rebounds.